awsdocs/amazon-sagemaker-developer-guide/doc_source/API_ContainerDefinition.md

 Required: No

  **Image**   <a name="SageMaker-Type-ContainerDefinition-Image"></a>
 The Amazon EC2 Container Registry \(Amazon ECR\) path where inference code is stored\.
 If you are using your own custom algorithm instead of an algorithm provided by Amazon SageMaker, the inference code must meet Amazon SageMaker requirements\.
+Amazon SageMaker supports both `registry/repository[:tag]` and `registry/repository[@digest]` image path formats\.
 For more information, see [Using Your Own Algorithms with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms.html)
 Type: String
 Length Constraints: Maximum length of 255\.
 Pattern: `[\S]+`